Alaska & Pacific Coas..., 12 Nts

 Top Alaska Cruise Holiday Destinations and Shore Excursions :

 Alaska cruises depart from either Canada or the USA, giving you a great opportunity to explore these countries before or after your cruise.
-Explore the cosmopolitan fusion of American, Asian and Native American cultures that is Seattle, renowned for its sumptuous sea food, coffee shops, Microsoft, Kurt Cobain and the Space Needle.
-For a more spectacular start to your Alaska cruise from the USA, why not fly to and then enjoy some of the delights of San Francisco where you can literally shop til you drop into your luxurious floating base.
-You may also be lucky enough to cirle the island prison of Alcatraz and then leave through the Golden Gate Bridge
+Explore the cosmopolitan fusion of American, Asian and Native American cultures that is Seattle, renowned for its sumptuous sea food, coffee shops, Microsoft, Grunge Music and the Space Needle.
+For a more spectacular start to your Alaska cruise from the USA, why not fly to and then enjoy some of the delights of San Francisco where you can literally shop til you drop into your luxurious floating home away from home.
+You may also be lucky enough to circle the island prison of Alcatraz and then leave through the Golden Gate Bridge

-In Canada, make a trip ashore to discover the big city attractions and brilliant outdoor pursuits of Vancouver (shown left).
+In Canada, make a trip ashore to discover the big city attractions and brilliant outdoor pursuits of Vancouver.
 Enjoy the glittering views of the Puget Sound and the magnificent Cascade Mountains.
 Explore the Capilano Suspension Bridge and the cobbled streets of Gastown, Vancouver's old part of town that features restored heritage buildings, housing many antique shops, boutiques and restaurants.

 Alaska Cruise Tour add ons: